Dharmik48/notes-react-firebase-v2.0/README.md

 ## Thanks to all Contributors

-Thanks a lot for spending your time helping quizzical to grow.
-Thanks a lot!
+Thanks a lot for spending your time!

 <a href="https://github.com/Dharmik48/notes-react-firebase-v2.0/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=Dharmik48/notes-react-firebase-v2.0" />